groonga/gcs.groonga.org/_posts/2012-07-05-initial-release.md

 ### How the Groonga CloudSearch helps you?

-It is named as "CloudSearch" but it's not a SaaS.
-It is a software installable to your computer (Mac OS X, Ubuntu, Debian, CentOS, and so on.)
+[It is named as "CloudSearch" but it's not a SaaS](/docs/faq/#why-cloud-in-name).
+It is a software that can be installed to your computer such as Mac OS X, Ubuntu, CentOS and so on.

 <a href="/images/architecture-acs-vs-gcs-large.png" rel="lightbox"><img src="/images/architecture-acs-vs-gcs-small.png" alt="(Figure 2: Web Apps with Amazon CloudSearch v.s.
 Web Apps with Groonga CloudSearch)" /></a>